SetupifyCo/SetupifyCo/README.md

 Setupify.co develops Discord automation systems and utility bots designed to simplify server management and community setup.

-Focused on performance, scalability, and customization, SetupifyCo creates tools that automate the process of building structured Discord communities with advanced role systems, permission handling, channel organization, and server utilities.

 ---

 # 🚀 Setupify (Discord Bot)